Abdallah-SE/tqniabacktask/README.md

 - Additionally, users should be able to learn more about a specific artist or venue.

 ## Tech Stacks
-- Backend: PHP, Laravel, RESTful API
+- Backend: PHP 8.2.10-2ubuntu1 , Laravel Framework 10.43.0, RESTful API
-- Database: PostgreSQL or MySQL
+- Database: MySQL

 ## Working Functionalities
 The project includes the following working functionalities: